 Minecraft Birthday Cake

 And that brings us to the cake!
 Alexa originally wanted a creeper cake, but then we both remembered the cake in Minecraft and decided it would be more fun to make that.
 To make this, we bought a box of Devil’s Food chocolate cake mix, two tubs of whipped milk chocolate frosting, a 10 oz. bag of marshmallows, a large bag of confectioner’s sugar (powdered sugar), and some red gel food coloring.
 First we made the cake in two 8″ square pans.
 While those were baking, we made marshmallow fondant so we could have a smooth top on our cake.
 We used this marshmallow fondant recipe and it turned out well.
 We made 2/3 of the recipe first and kept it white.
 The remaining 1/3 was colored red while the marshmallows were still warm (before adding the powdered sugar).
 Note that marshmallow fondant has to be refrigerated overnight, so be sure you allow enough time for that (we just barely had enough as the cake was made about 20 hours in advance).
 Once the cakes were baked and cooled, we frosted them with the chocolate frosting all over, filling in the corners to keep it as square as possible.
 Then we just set the cake aside until the following morning when we got the refrigerated fondant out, allowed it to come to room temperature, rolled it, cut it, and placed it on the cake.
 It probably took a couple of hours altogether, but we think it turned out great!
-Alexa was careful to put the right number and size of “cherry” pixels on the top of his cake!
+Alexa was careful to put the right number and size of “cherry” pixels on the top of hers cake!